Lopezm0908/SMS-filtering/README.md

 ## Usage

 Available Features:
-1. Whitelist a number
-	Exempt a number from analysis
+1. **Whitelist a Number** - Exempt a number from analysis
-2. Blacklist a number
-	Block all incoming texts and calls from a specific number
+2. **Blacklist a Number** - Block all incoming texts and calls from a specific number
-3. Keyword Blocking
-	Block messages containing specific keywords
+3. **Keyword Blocking** - Block messages containing specific keywords
-4. Message reporting
-	Report a message as spam, this blacklists the number and deletes the message.
+4. **Message Reporting** - Report a message as spam, this blacklists the number and deletes the message.
-5. Evaluation mailbox
-	If a message is blocked by keyword analysis, BERT analysis, or logistic regression analysis the message is sent here.
+5. **Evaluation Mailbox** - If a message is blocked by keyword analysis, BERT analysis, or logistic regression analysis, the message is sent here.
 The user can then decide whether to flag the message as spam and block the number or send the message through to the inbox.
-5. BERT analysis
-	Using the BERT language model we can accurately detect whether or not a message is spam or not spam.
+5. **BERT Analysis** - Using the BERT language model we can accurately detect whether or not a message is spam or not spam.
-6. Logistic Regression Analysis
-	Using a machine learning model trained on a large dataset of spam messages we are able to accurately detect whether or not a message is spam or not spam.
+6. **Logistic Regression Analysis** - Using a machine learning model trained on a large dataset of spam messages we are able to accurately detect 	whether or not a message is spam or not spam.
-7. Settings menu
-	Opt in and out of different filters and features to make the application better suit an individual users needs
+7. **Settings Menu** - Opt in and out of different filters and features to make the application better suit an individual users needs
 ## Examples

 ### Adding a number to the whitelist